 Also of interest is that Collinsville has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Collinsville is somewhat higher than in the average US city of 21.84%: 27.51% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Collinsville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.51% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Collinsville in 2010 was $26,482, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $105,928 for a family of four.
 However, Collinsville contains both very wealthy and poor people as well.